Marko-M/codeigniter-gettext/README.md

 Codeigniter gettext
 ===================

-Codeigniter PHP MVC framework library for dealing with gettext
+Codeigniter PHP framework library for dealing with gettext